oracle-livelabs/database/video-on-demand-with-nosql-database/streaming-demo/streaming-demo.md

 ## Task 6: Test using an unique URL

-In the previous tasks, we looked at the flexibility and the power of GraphQL to explore the data exposed by the Activity Tracking service of our Video on Demand streaming application.
+In the previous tasks, we looked at the flexibility and the power of GraphQL to explore the data exposed by the Activity Tracking microservice of our Video on Demand streaming application.

-Now, explore the queries that we will use in the next Lab to query and to load data.
+Now, explore the queries that we will use in the next Lab.

 Open the [demo-streaming.json](files/demo-streaming.json) file in another tab on your browser